Unit for pregnant women struggling with addiction will be only one of its kind in Pierce County

 “When I had my first ultrasound I remember seeing this little jelly bean and I had this epiphany that years down the road this person is just going to be such a good person,” Gomez said.
 “I decided I was going to keep the baby and I’ve been clean now for a year and a half.”

-Gomez, who now lives in Edgewood with her daughter, Parker June, received nothing but support from Pacas and Parker after she shared her story with them.
+Gomez, who now lives in Edgewood with her daughter, Parker June, received nothing but support from Pacas and Baker after she shared her story with them.
 After all, they’d gone through similar experiences.

-Parker started smoking marijuana at 12 years old.
+Baker started smoking marijuana at 12 years old.
 By 16, she moved to heroin and meth shortly after.
 When she found out she was pregnant at 29, she went to an inpatient unit in Ballard and got help before going to the START program.

 Pacas also started using before her first child, but was able to stop for her next two children.
 She started using again before her fourth pregnancy.
 That child, Frankie, is now four months old and healthy.